libvibrant/libvibrant/README.md

 $ vibrant-cli DisplayPort-0
 ```

+# Compatibility
+vibrant supports most modern GPUs.
+## AMD GPUs
+- Your card needs to be supported by the AMD Display Code kernel driver

+## NVIDIA GPUs
+- Currently only the NVIDIA proprietary driver is supported
+- Support is handled by libXNVCtrl, which should be bundled with most installations of the driver

+## Confirmed working
+- NVIDIA GeForce GTX 660
+- Radeon RX 5700 XT
+- Radeon RX 5600 XT
+- Radeon VII
+- Radeon RX Vega 56
+- Radeon RX 580
+- Radeon RX 470
+- Radeon R9 270

 # Installation
 ## Arch Linux
 vibrant is available on the Arch Linux User Repository, maintained by me.